MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 ---
-title: Lunar Module Assembly Sample Experience
+title: MR Learning Base Module - Lunar Module Assembly Sample Experience
 description: In this lesson, we will combine multiple concepts learned from previous lessons to create a unique sample experience.
 author: jessemcculloch
 ms.author: jemccull